 High and medium pressure pipelines passing under main roads, rivers or centres of population may require additional protection against corrosion.
 One of the methods used is to encapsulate the pipeline with a metal “sleeve” filled with Nitrogen, an inert gas that prevents the external pipe wall surface from corroding.
 The nitrogen gas is typically pressurised to 1 bar (100kPa).

 For this method to be effective, the pressure of the nitrogen in the sleeve has to be maintained.
 This means operators must check the pressure in the sleeve periodically to make sure that it is not leaking.
+Checks can be taken manually or with the aid of a remote Nitrogen Sleeve Monitor (cue the MERLIN Nitrogen Sleeve Monitor).

 If the pressure has dropped to an unacceptable level, the sleeve must be refilled with nitrogen, which can be a very labour-intensive activity since the gas containers are heavy and bulky to carry and the fill points are often difficult to access.